dpw901e17/Direct3D12-Application/README.md

 TEST_USE_CUBE

 ## Acknowledgements
 https://www.braynzarsoft.net/ was used as a starting off point, when creating this repository.
-Thus there may be some similariites in program structure.
+Thus there may be some similarities in program structure.